 A foundation must conform to the following obligations as per Thailand’s law:

-2. The funds earned by the foundation should only be utilized in carrying out its objectives.
-These activities may be related to activities in public interest, religion, art, science, literature, education, and similar events.
+- The funds earned by the foundation should only be utilized in carrying out its objectives.
+These activities may be related to activities in the public interest, religion, art, science, literature, education, and similar events.
 It must not be used for any personal benefit.

-3. The assets and income earned should be spent for activities directly related to the intentions of the foundation only.
+- The assets and income earned should be spent on activities directly related to the intentions of the foundation only.
 It should not be shared among the foundation members.

-To start a foundation in Thailand, you need to submit a duly comprehensive application to the registrar of the district having jurisdiction over the place where your principal office will be located.
+To start a foundation in Thailand, the applicant needs to submit a duly comprehensive application to the registrar of the district having jurisdiction over the place where your principal office will be located.
 Besides the application, some other details required are:

-11. Details of the minutes of the meeting with respect to the discussion about foundation’s establishment
+- Details of the minutes of the meeting with respect to the discussion about the foundation’s establishment

 Once approved, the organization will be registered.
 After the issuance of the registration certificate, the Foundation can start operating.